 I am planning to travel in Europe after I have finished my course but return to the UK before my Tier 4 visa expiry date.
 Am I allowed to re-enter the UK using my Tier 4 student visa if there are good reasons, for example, if I have secured an internship?

-Since March 2018, we have been assured by the Home Office UKVI Policy Team that the Border Force officers have been briefed that returning to the UK after the 'course end date' on your CAS to pursue further studies, undertake internship or look for internship or switch to Tier 2 visa etc., should not be considered as a 'change of circumstance'.
+Since March 2018, we have been assured by the Home Office UKVI Policy Team that if your complete your course successfully (and NOT as a result of early completion), the Border Force officers have been briefed that returning to the UK after the 'course end date' on your CAS to pursue further studies, undertake internship or look for internship or switch to Tier 2 visa etc., should not be considered as a 'change of circumstance'.
 Therefore, if you have completed their course successfully, hold a valid Tier 4 visa and wish to return to the UK for one of the reasons as stated above, you should be permitted to re-enter the UK.

 However, please note that the Border Force officials retain the right to establish that you are genuinely coming back to the UK to do what you said you would, and so it is important that you have sufficient evidence in your hand luggage in case you are asked (for example, a letter confirming your internship; evidence that you are looking for internship; a print-out of CoS for Tier 2 visa; an email from professional services or your academic department confirming you have passed your degree; a return ticket to your home country before your Tier 4 visa expiry date etc).